asengupta/avishek.net/_posts/2021-09-10-gaussian-processes-theory.md

 There are a few points worth noting from this exercise.

 - Conditional Gaussian Distributions are also Gaussian.
 - The variables need to be partitioned, but the **variables we are conditioning on can recur in the unconditioned set of variables**.
 What will happen is that those entries will end up with a **variance of zero**, because we fix them to specific values.
 They will show up in the heatmap of the new covariance matrix as dark spots.
-This is discussed a little more in[Evolution of the Covariance Matrix](#evolution-of-the-covariance-matrix).
+This is discussed a little more in the section [Evolution of the Covariance Matrix](#evolution-of-the-covariance-matrix).

 ## Evolution of the Covariance Matrix